Haggling. Bartering. Negotiating. Whatever you want to call it, it’s not everyday practice for Aussies to ask shopkeepers for a lower price.

 8. Know when to walk away

-You never know... as soon as you turn your back, you may find the price drops a little...
+You never know – as soon as you turn your back, the vendor may have a change of heart…

-If haggling really isn't your bag, there are a couple of things you can do to still grab a bargain on your holiday:
+If haggling really isn't your thing, there are a couple of ways you can grab a bargain on your holiday that don’t involve negotiating:

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.